 The Media Optimization for Microsoft Teams feature is installed by default with Horizon Client for Windows when using the interactive installation wizard.
 For more information, see the VMware Horizon Client for Windows Installation and Setup Guide.

-The Media Optimization for Microsoft Teams feature is installed by default with Horizon Client for Mac and Horizon Client for Linux.
+The Media Optimization for Microsoft Teams feature is installed by default with Horizon Client for Mac, Horizon Client for Linux, and Horizon Client for Chrome.

 Horizon Agent must be installed before you install Microsoft Teams.
 If you install Microsoft Teams before installing Horizon Agent, delete the